 Without proper medical supervision and assistance, a drug detox becomes just as harmful or possibly even more harmful than the addiction itself was.
 However, drug detox is still one of your best options for freedom from substance abuse and eventual wellness.

 It’s important to us at the outset that we understand your substance abuse or pattern of consumption.
 We will work with you to acquire all of the details about substances used, in what quantities, and how frequently.
 All of this information is important in successfully detoxifying your body of the substance.

-As a guest at ReAlign Detox, you will begin our detoxification process.
+As a guest at ReAlign Detox in Orange County, you will begin our detoxification process.
 Our doctors and medical staff will be available to you around the clock to monitor your progress, your withdrawals, and health concerns associated with the detox.
 We work to ensure your safety and comfort during the process.
 Our doctors may also prescribe medicines to help manage the many symptoms associated with drug withdrawals.